lokeshwaran100/ditty/README.md

 The potential for revenue generation in the decentralized chit fund space is significant.
 As more and more people adopt cryptocurrency and blockchain technology, there is a growing demand for financial services that are decentralized and transparent.
 Decentralized chit fund dApps can meet this demand and provide a valuable service to their users.

+## Testing Instructions

+1. **Access the Application**: Open the following link in your web browser: [ChitFund Application](https://ditty-sol.vercel.app/).

+2. **Connect Your Phantom Wallet**: To interact with the application on the Solana Devnet, you'll need to connect your Phantom wallet.
+Make sure you have Phantom wallet installed and set up in your browser.

+3. **Create a ChitFund**: In the application, navigate to the "Create" section.
+Enter the name and the amount for the chit fund you want to create.
+This will generate a unique link for your chit fund.

+4. **Invite Participants**: Share the unique link generated in step 3 with three participants.
+They can join your chit fund using the unique link.

+5. **Monthly Bidding Process**: After all the participants have joined, the monthly bidding process will start automatically.
+Each person will try to bid as low as possible.

+6. **Determine the Winner**: After the bidding process, the person with the lowest bid will win the bidding for the month.

+7. **Fund Distribution**: All other participants will deposit their share into the ChitFund, and the funds will be distributed to the bid winner.

+8. **Repeat**: The same cycle will continue for the next month, with a new round of bidding and fund distribution.

+Please ensure that you're using the application on the Solana Devnet and have the Phantom wallet connected for testing.

+If you'd like to contribute to this project or report any issues, please visit our [GitHub repository](https://github.com/lokeshwaran100/ditty).